-The terms of three current directors (Messrs.
-Grote, Kemper and Vitale) will expire at the 2020 annual meeting of shareholders.
-Our Board of Directors has nominated Messrs.
-Grote, Kemper and Vitale for election for a three-year term that will expire in 2023.
-The Board of Directors is not aware that any of these nominees will be unwilling or unable to serve as a director.
+The Board of Directors is not aware that either of the nominees will be unwilling or unable to serve as a director.
 Each nominee has consented to be named in the proxy statement and to serve if elected.
 If, however, a nominee is unavailable for election, your proxy authorizes the persons named on the proxy card to vote for a replacement nominee if the Board of Directors names one.
 As an alternative, the Board of Directors may reduce the number of directors to be elected at the meeting.
 Proxies may not be voted for a greater number of persons than the nominees presented.

 Each nominee is currently a director.
-Mr. Grote was elected to the Board on February 3, 2012, immediately after Post's separation from Ralcorp Holdings, Inc. ("Ralcorp") was completed.
-Mr. Vitale was elected to the Board effective November 1, 2014 and Mr. Kemper was elected to the Board effective September 1, 2015.
+Messrs.
+Stiritz and Callison were elected to the Board effective February 3, 2012, immediately after Post's separation from Ralcorp was completed.

 The persons named on the proxy card intend to vote the proxy representing your shares for the election of Messrs.
-Grote, Kemper and Vitale, unless you indicate on the proxy card that the vote should be withheld or you indicate contrary directions.
+Stiritz and Callison, unless you indicate on the proxy card that the vote should be withheld or you indicate contrary directions.
 If you deliver the proxy card without giving any direction, the persons named on the proxy card will vote the proxy representing your shares FOR the election of the nominees named on the proxy card.